 As the target of defamation, you’re probably angry and feeling injured.
 You may find it difficult to get a job, grow your business, or even secure a loan.
 That’s way it’s critical to stop online defamation before it damages your reputation further.

 We can help repair the damage to your reputation.
-Explore our ORM solution to see how we get results.
+Explore our reputation management service to see how we get results.

 While it is possible to sue for online defamation, is that the best course of action?
 A slander lawsuit can amplify what you hope to hide and make a bad situation worse.
 Let’s take a look at what exactly online defamation is, what it does to your reputation.

 What is Online Defamation?